ujagaga/ujagaga-radio/README.md

 The idea is to enable controlling a central radio via any web enabled device (phone).
 This project is intended only for linux.
 It is tested on Ubuntu20.
 We are using Media Player Daemon to play an internet radio stream and Media Player Client to controll it.
+This is a simpler version.
+A more complexed version with multimedial commands is available at another git branch.
+After cloning this repository just do a:

+    git checkout multimedial

 ### Setting up ###